typelevel/fs2/site/src/guide.md

 `IO` is an effect type we'll see a lot in these examples.
 Creating an `IO` has no side effects, and `Stream.eval` doesn't do anything at the time of creation, it's just a description of what needs to happen when the stream is eventually interpreted.
 Notice the type of `eff` is now `Stream[IO,Int]`.

 The `eval` function works for any effect type, not just `IO`.
 FS2 does not care what effect type you use for your streams.
-You may use `IO` for effects or bring your own, just by implementing a few interfaces for your effect type (`cats.effect.MonadError[?, Throwable]`, `cats.effect.Sync`, `cats.effect.Async`, and `cats.effect.Effect` if you wish to use various concurrent operations discussed later).
+You may use `IO` for effects or bring your own, just by implementing a few interfaces for your effect type (e.g., `cats.MonadError[?, Throwable]`, `cats.effect.Sync`, `cats.effect.Async`, `cats.effect.Concurrent`, and `cats.effect.Effect`).
 Here's the signature of `eval`:

 ```scala
 def eval[F[_],A](f: F[A]): Stream[F,A]